-- (1) Except for the exclusions in paragraph 3c, the Contractor Requirements Document (CRD), Attachment 1, sets forth requirements of this Order that will apply to contracts that include the CRD. - (2) This CRD must be included in all contracts that involve performing, managing, overseeing, or directly supporting NEOs or associated activities. - (3) Attachments 2 through 5 apply to federal employees and contractors.
-These attachments must be included along with the CRD in all contracts that involve performing, managing, overseeing, or directly supporting NEOs or associated activities.
+- (1) Except for the exclusions in paragraph 3.c., the Contractor Requirements Document (CRD), Attachment 1, sets forth requirements of this Order that will apply to contracts that include the CRD. - (2) The CRD must be included in all contracts that involve performing, managing, overseeing, or directly supporting NEOs or NEO-associated activities. - (3) Attachments 2 through 6 also apply to contractors.
+These attachments must be included along with the CRD in all contracts that involve performing, managing, overseeing, or directly supporting NEOs, NELAs, or NEO-associated activities.
+NNSA Field Element managers are responsible for informing Contracting Officers which contracts are affected.
+Once notified,

-(4) NNSA Field Element managers are responsible for notifying contracting officers of which contracts are affected.
-Once notified, contracting officers are responsible for incorporating the CRD and Attachments 2 through 5 into each affected contract.
+Contracting Officers are responsible for incorporating the CRD and Attachments 2 through 6 into each affected contract.